abikirkham/FlexiBook/README.md

 ## Browser Capability <a name="browser_capability"></a> :computer:

-The tests were conducted using the following browsers:
+The project has been tested for compatibility with the following browsers:

-Google Chrome Version 121.0.6167.160
+- Google Chrome (Version 121.0.6167.160)
-The following tests were conducted by using browserling Edge Version 118
+- Edge (Version 118)
-Firefox 119
+- Firefox (Version 119)
-Opera 104
+- Opera (Version 104)

-I have tested the website on Safari on macOS Sonoma 14.3, but unfortunately, it just opens the website and starts the program, but I can’t enter any input.
+Additionally, testing has been conducted on Safari, specifically on macOS Sonoma 14.3.
+While the website loads and initiates the program, users may encounter issues with input functionality.

 ## Deployment <a name="deployment"></a> :printer: